pezcode/open3d-core-android/Readme.md

 ## Patches

-A lot Open3D revolves around visualisation.
+A lot of Open3D revolves around visualisation.
 Since that code relies on OpenGL and X11 (both of which don't exist on Android) I removed it from being compiled and included.
 The patches to its CMakeLists.txt can be found in [open3d-android.patch](open3d-android.patch).
 Essentially it:

 - prevents GLEW and GLFW from being built and linked
 - removes the Visualization and Tools modules